eclick254/hello-world/README.md

 # hello-world
 Just my own personal repository
 I work with Moran Publishers as Head of ICT
-I'm currently transitioning some users from Windows to Linix Mint
+I'm currently transitioning some users from Windows to Linux Mint